ankit1khare/voice-agent-client-playbook/README.md

-# Voice agent client playbook
+# Voice agent playbook

-Build and deploy **Nudge**, a Python voice agent for document follow-up with LiveKit and Rime Coda.
+Build and deploy **Nudge**, a Python voice agent for document follow-up with LiveKit and Rime.
 This is the code from the Rime tutorial and video.

 Nudge uses Deepgram Flux for speech recognition, Gemini 3.1 Flash Lite for conversation and tool selection, and Rime's Wawona voice through the Coda